 While very rare, we are occasionally unable to process a scan submitted through Scan To CAD.
 This normally relates to one of the following:

-- Scans which aren’t of a complete room or are missing crucial information (e.g., scans of a person, or a small snippet of a room)
+- Scans that aren’t of a complete room or are missing crucial information (e.g., scans of a person, or a small snippet of a room)

 If a scan can not be processed, it will be “rejected” and you will be refunded for the amount paid for that scan.
 We will also contact you with more information about what happened, but in most cases, the space will need to be rescanned.

 The Long Answer